21isenough/LightningATM-docs/lightningatm-setup/wallet-setup/lntxbot.md

 ### A word of caution

 {% hint style="warning" %}
-The Lightning Wallet is a "Custodial Bitcoin Wallet".
-This means, you are trusting those who run the software behind this wallet with satoshis and you are not in control of your private keys.
+The Lntxbot is a "Custodial Bitcoin Wallet".
+This means, you are trusting those who run the software behind this wallet with your satoshis and you are not in control of your private keys.
 Be careful and don't keep too many satoshis on there.
 {% endhint %}

 ### Updating your current installation